YH-Zhou/tournament-results/README.md

 ## Support

-If you have any issues about the movie trailer website, please let me know.
+If you have any issues about this, please let me know.
 My email address is yanhong.zhou05@gmail.com.